-There are many ways to count records using multiple conditions in Excel.
-These can range from using the COUNTIFS function, PivotTables or by simply filtering the data.
-However neither of them are as flexible as the SUMPRODUCT function.
+There are many ways to count with multiple conditions in Excel.
+These can range from using the COUNTIFS function, PivotTables, or by simply filtering the data.
+However, none of them are as flexible as the SUMPRODUCT function.

 The SUMPRODUCT function is used to multiply the values of multiple arrays and then sum the totals.
-However it is capable of so much more amazing feats.
-It truly is one of those hidden gems waiting to be discovered.
+However, it is capable of so much more amazing feats.
+It truly is one of those hidden gems in Excel waiting to be discovered.

-To use the SUMPRODUCT function to count records we will enter it as below.
+To use the SUMPRODUCT function to count records, we will enter the formula as below.

 =SUMPRODUCT((condition 1)*(condition 2)*(condition 3))